15 ft Rule

-It has been recommended that at least 15 feet of matting is required to remove the majority of dirt and debris from foot traffic.
-15 feet of matting ensures that each foot will make contact with the matting at least 3 times providing adequate scraping and drying to stop most dirt and moisture at the entrance.
+It has been recommended that at least 15 ft of matting is required to remove the majority of dirt and debris from foot traffic.
+15 ft of matting ensures that each foot will make contact with the matting at least 3 times providing adequate scraping and drying to stop most dirt and moisture at the entrance.

 This can reduce floor maintenance costs and the need for cleaning chemicals significantly.
 Matting also extends the life of the floor by absorbing much of the initial abuse.
 Furthermore, entrance matting also reduces the risk of slips and falls due to wet and slippery floors.